charlespwd/natural-panoramic-controls/README.md

 that the point under your cursor in the world follows your mouse as it is being dragged.

+It also supports momentum with damping.

-Similar to how Google Street View does it.
+The experience is similar to Google Street View's.

 ## Demo